No doubt, you’re familiar with avatars.

-After uploading your photo, crop and save it …
+Add your image, then crop and save it …

-You can access and change your own account anytime …
+You can access and manage your own account settings …

-Once you are done setting up your account, your Gravatar will be integrated with your WordPress account and follow you around the web.
+Once you have finished setting up your account, your Gravatar will begin following you around the web.

-Your Gravatar will also appear inside your own WordPress dashboard, in your user profile …
+Your Gravatar will also appear inside your own WordPress dashboard, in your user account …